ietf-wg-cellar/flac-specification/flac.md

     <refcontent>commit 78d85dd</refcontent>
 </reference>

-The sample entry code is 'fLaC'.
+The sample entry code is `fLaC`.
 The channelcount and samplesize fields in the sample entry follow the values found in the FLAC stream.
 The samplerate field can be different, because FLAC can carry audio with much higher sample rates than can be coded for in the sample entry.
 When possible, the samplerate field should contain the sample rate as found in the FLAC stream, shifted left by 16 bits to get the 16.16 fixed point representation of the samplerate field.
 When the FLAC stream contains a sample rate higher than can be coded, the samplerate field contains the greatest expressible regular division of the sample rate, e.g., 48000 for sample rates of 96 kHz and 192 kHz or 44100 for a sample rate of 88200 Hz.
 When the FLAC stream contains audio with an unusual sample rate that has no regular division, the maximum value of 65535.0 Hz is used.
 As FLAC streams with a high sample rate are common, a parser or decoder MUST read the value from the FLAC streaminfo metadata block or a frame header to determine the actual sample rate.
 The sample entry contains one 'FLAC specific box' with code 'dfLa'.

 The FLAC specific box extends FullBox, with version number 0 and all flags set to 0, and contains all FLAC data before the first audio frame but `fLaC` ASCII signature (i.e., all metadata blocks).